 You might need to create both, since employers will either ask for one or the other.

 An “academic CV” will be much longer, as in the US.

-To sum up, in the US, a resume is a short, one-page document you use to apply for a job.
-A CV is a specialized, multiple-page chronology of your professional and educational background, used primarily by academics.
+To sum up the differences between a CV and resume, in the US, a resume is a short, one-page document you use to apply for a job.
+A curriculum vitae is a specialized, multiple-page chronology of your professional and educational background, used primarily by academics.

-While we don’t offer academic CV material, we do have professional resume templates you can use to apply for a job in the US or abroad.
+While we don’t offer academic CV material, we do have professional industry-specific resume samples you can use to apply for a job in the US or abroad.

 And if that sounds like too much work, you can create an excellent resume (or CV as it’s called abroad) in roughly 5 minutes by using our free resume builder.